Data Informed Residual Reinforcement Learning for High-Dimensional Robotic Tracking Control: Parallel Computation of Approximate Solution

-where ${W_{i}^*} \in \mathbb{R}^{N_i}$ is the critic NN weight, $\Phi_i(e_i) : \mathbb{R}^{2} \to \mathbb{R}^{N_i}$ represents the activation function, and $\epsilon_i(e_i) \in \mathbb{R}$ denotes the approximation error. \begin{remark} The utilized decoupled control technique in Section \ref{sec incremental subsystem} solves the curse of complexity problem in \eqref{optimal V approximation}.
-In particular, the constructed critic NN \eqref{optimal V approximation} relies on the error $e_i \in \mathbb{R}^{2}$ of the incremental error subsystem \eqref{error dynamics 3}.
-The 2-D $e_i$ allows us to construct a low-dimensional $\Phi_i(e_i)$ (easy to choose) \footnote{The 4-D activation functions $\Phi_i(e_i)$ in a fixed structure are chosen for subsystems of a 3-DoF robot manipulator in Section \ref{section Experimental validation}, and 6-DoF quadrotor and 2-DoF robot manipulator in the supplementary file.} to approximate its associated $V^{*}_{i}$ regardless of the value of the system dimension $n$.
-Otherwise, for a global approximation, i.e., $V^{*} ={W^*}^{\top} \Phi(e) + \epsilon(e)$ with the tracking error $e := x-x_d \in \mathbb{R}^{2n}$, the dimension of $\Phi(e)$ increases exponentially as $n$ increases. \end{remark}
+where ${W_{i}^*} \in \mathbb{R}^{N_i}$, $\Phi_i(e_i): \mathbb{R}^{n_i} \to \mathbb{R}^{N_i}$, and $\epsilon_i(e_i) \in \mathbb{R}$ denote the NN weight, the activation function, and the approximation error of the $i$th parallelized critic agent, respectively. \begin{remark} The utilized decoupling technique in Section \ref{sec incremental subsystem} solves the curse of complexity problem in value function approximation.
+In particular, the size of the constructed $i$th critic NN \eqref{optimal V approximation} relies on the dimension of the local error $e_i$.
+The $n_i$-D $e_i$ allows us to construct a low-dimensional $\Phi_i(e_i)$ (easy to choose) \footnote{It is displayed in Sections \ref{sec simulation} and \ref{section Experimental validation} that 4-D activation functions $\Phi_i(e_i)$ in a fixed structure are chosen for subsystems of 2-DoF, 3-DoF, and 7-DoF robot manipulator, and also a 6-DoF quadrotor in the appendix.} to approximate its associated $V^{*}_{i}$ regardless of the value of the original robot dimension $n$.
+Otherwise, for a global approximation, i.e., $V^{*} ={W^*}^{\top} \Phi(e) + \epsilon(e)$ with $e := x-x_d \in \mathbb{R}^{n}$, the dimension of $\Phi(e)$ increases exponentially as $n$ increases. \end{remark}